JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ```
 {kotlin-runnable="true"}

-## Handling exceptions using try-catch blocks
+## Handle exceptions using try-catch blocks

 When an exception is thrown, it interrupts the normal execution of the program.
-You can handle exceptions gracefully using the `try` and `catch` keywords to maintain the stability of your program.
+You can handle exceptions gracefully with the `try` and `catch` keywords to keep your program stable.
 The `try` block contains the code that might throw an exception, while the `catch` block catches and handles the exception if it occurs.
 The exception is caught by the first `catch` block that matches its specific type or a [superclass](inheritance.md) of the exception.